Are Condoms the Solution to STDs?

 According to the CDC, an unbroken and properly used condom is 99% effective at blocking HIV.
 These sound like excellent odds, until we consider:

 Real-world analyses of condom efficacy in preventing HIV transmission are much less optimistic.
-One study, showed, for example, that in monogamous, HIV serodiscordant male-female couples, only an 80% to 94% transmission risk reduction is granted.27 This sounds like a lot, but this means there is still at least 6% and up to 20% of the original risk of transmission (which is not given in the study), and that risk increases cumulatively with each sexual act.
-Suddenly condoms don’t sound very “safe.”
-A 2002 synthesis of studies focusing on heterosexual couples shows 80% protection per person-year,28 while a 2016 study shows only 70% protection.29
+One study showed, for example, that in monogamous, HIV serodiscordant male-female couples, only an 80% to 94% transmission risk reduction is granted.
+This sounds like a lot, but this means there is still at least 6% and up to 20% of the original risk of transmission (which is not given in the study).
+This risk increases cumulatively with each sexual act.
+Suddenly, condoms don’t sound very “safe.”
+One synthesis of studies focusing on heterosexual couples shows 80% protection per person-year, and another study shows 70% protection.

-Another analysis calculated the risk factor per sexual act, and found that HIV is transmitted in 0.54% of acts unprotected by a condom, and 0.20% of acts with condom protection, translating to 63% prevention.31 The latest and most innovative analysis instead calculates condom effectiveness based on number of sexual partners, finding that for each partnership unprotected by a condom there is an 83% chance of infection, whereas for partnerships that are always protected by condoms the risk of infection is 7.3%, yielding a 91% condom effectiveness rate.32
+Another analysis calculated the risk factor per sexual act and found that HIV is transmitted in 0.54% of acts unprotected by a condom and 0.20% of acts with condom protection.
+This translates to 63% prevention.
+The latest and most innovative analysis instead calculates condom effectiveness based on number of sexual partners, finding that for each partnership unprotected by a condom, there is an 83% chance of infection.
+Whereas, for partnerships that are always protected by condoms, the risk of infection is 7.3%, yielding a 91% condom effectiveness rate.

 This relatively high protection rate is creating some excitement in the condom-promotion world, perhaps due to a general misunderstanding of what it actually means.